 We inspected this out-of-hours service as part of our new inspection programme to test our approach going forward.
 This provider had not been inspected before and that was why we included them.

 How we carried out this inspection

 We carried out the inspection as part of our new inspection programme to test our approach going forward.
-It took place with a team that consisted of CQC inspectors, a GP, GP practice managers, nurses and experts-by-experience.
-An expert-by-experience is somebody who had personal knowledge of using services either as a patient or as a carer of a patient who has used similar services.
-We spoke with patients and members of the public who used the service to help us capture their experience.
+It took place with a team that consisted of CQC inspectors, a GP,

 Detailed findings